climateinteractive/enroads-guide/docs/guide/background.rst

 •	“Why do the curves for gas and oil level out?”

-*To illustrate this point*: See the “Global Sources of Primary Energy” graph post 2060 for oil and gas.
+*To illustrate this point*: See the “Primary Energy Demand” graphs for Oil and Natural Gas.
 Supplies of oil and gas are becoming scarce, pushing up their prices and curtailing investment in new capacity.
-You may also notice that the effect is not present with coal because there are more abundant supplies of coal reserves in the world.

 |image26|